Removal from the GE Money and other lender panels: Why they do it and how to get reinstated

 • Recurring delays in registering security on behalf of GE Money Delays or failure to register the GE Money charge may result in referral to external lawyers of GE Money to complete outstanding requirements.

-• Please can you set out the application process to revert back onto the GE Money conveyancing panel?
+• What times frames are involved when applying to revert back onto the GE Money conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking GE Money panel reinstatement is to ensure that your firm is not removed off of the GE Money conveyancing panel in the first place.